jeffrey-agyepong/beyond-the-grave-blog-vuepress/docs/_posts/2021-02-12-interview-symphony-of-heaven.md

 *What's the story behind each guest vocalist on The Ascension of Extinction?*

-**Logan:** Well, Karl of Pantokrator and I have become best of friends over the internet over the last year or two, we talk all the time and share alot of the same views.
+**Logan:** Well, Karl of Pantokrator and I have become best of friends over the internet over the last year or two, we talk all the time and share a lot of the same views.
 So being I was a Pantokrator fan even before I met him, it was a natural thing to have him do a guest spot, especially for the content of this EP, which he also contributed quite a few lyrical ideas as well.
 As far as MUND of Skald In Veum goes, that is even a mystery to me to this day.
-I believe Karl might've been able to pass the word along to Skald that I was interested in having MUND appear, and eventually the word got to Mund.
+I believe Karl might've been able to pass the word along to Skald that I was interested in having MUND appear, and eventually the word got to MUND.
 That band is quite the mystery as you know, so I believe they delivered the finished vocal file to Karl which then passed it back to me.
 From what I understand that was a joint effort of the vocals of MUND and the lyrics of HETH.

 <br>